ritafari/PIR/16Abril.md

 4. Use logical GKP states like |0_L⟩ or |+_L⟩ (by adjusting which lattice sites you use) to test logical preservation.

+## Remaining issues so far:
+1. Fidelity is low - For small shifts (0.1, 0.2) we should be able to expect higher fidelity (>0.9) with proper implementation.
+2. Syndrome measurement mismatch - issue in how position shifts are being measured and applied.
+3. Animation function correctness - try to understand it cause i'm pretty sure it's fucked ...